shift-xd/Shiftaboard/README.md

 # HackaBoard
-#### Macro Keyboard From hackclub ?
+#### Macro Keyboard for Hackclub :)
+ Inspired from Youtube (lol) i wanted it for tooo long...

-### Hackaboard uses XIAO rp2040 as Core to guide the input from switches to the PC via TYPE - C connection
+### Hackaboard uses XIAO RP-2040 as Core to guide the input from switches to the PC via TYPE - C connection

 ## Image Render of Hackaboard with Electronics
 <img width="464" height="350" alt="best-render" src="https://github.com/user-attachments/assets/8bb8cf24-b445-4232-bef6-e2ae82636af7" />